yoctoproject/poky/documentation/contributor-guide/report-defect.rst

 ..
 SPDX-License-Identifier: CC-BY-SA-2.0-UK

-Submitting a Defect Against the Yocto Project and OpenEmbedded
+Reporting a Defect Against the Yocto Project and OpenEmbedded
 **************************************************************

 You can use the Yocto Project instance of